 CREATING LASTING CHANGE

-“I have big dreams after college.
-My biggest dream is to be a Motivational Speaker.
-I want to share my story because I know that through my story, many young people will be able to change their mindset and be able to dream big.
+“I have very big dreams after college.
+But my biggest dream is to be a Motivational Speaker.
+I want to share my testimony, because through it I know that I can change the mentality of many young people so that they can dream big.
 Like me.”